SilicoSciences/io.github.msdk/README.md

+# About this Fork

+This fork enables Eclipse RCP features for the MSDK project.
+A new branch `master-eclipse-rcp` was introduced.
+On this branch, the project's `pom.xml` files have been replaced by a `pom.xml` that supports building Eclipse RCP Plug-ins with [Tycho](https://eclipse.org/tycho/).
+Furthermore, required aditional files, such as `META-INF/MANIFEST.MF` have been created.

 # About MSDK

 Mass Spectrometry Development Kit (MSDK) is a Java library of algorithms for processing mass spectrometry data.
 The goals of the library are to provide a flexible data model with Java interfaces for mass-spectrometry related objects (including raw spectra, processed data sets, identification results etc.) and to integrate the existing algorithms that are currently scattered around various Java-based graphical tools.